DragonDiffusionbyBoyo/Boyonodes/readme.md

 - Creating training datasets with prompt annotations
 - Maintaining reproducible results

+## Asset Downloader System

+The Boyo Asset Grabber provides one-click installation of all dependencies for ComfyUI workflows.
+Instead of manually hunting down custom nodes and models, users simply drop a JSON manifest file into `custom_nodes/Boyonodes/assetJsons/`, restart ComfyUI, and select the workflow from a dropdown menu.
+The system automatically clones required GitHub repositories, installs Python dependencies via pip, downloads models from direct URLs, and handles all the tedious setup that typically frustrates users.
+Available in both Simple (auto-detects paths) and Advanced (custom path support) versions to handle standard portable installations and scattered desktop setups.
+Complete documentation including JSON schema validation and creation guidelines can be found in [README_Asset_Manifests.md](./README_Asset_Manifests.md).
+This eliminates the "download this, install that, put files here" complexity and provides your customers with a genuinely foolproof installation experience.

 ## LoRA Management System

 Revolutionary paired LoRA management with intelligent prompt handling - perfect for complex workflows requiring multiple LoRA types (utility, character, style) with sophisticated prompt strategies.